Prism (band): 2018–present

+On September 28, 2023, Prism was inducted into Canada's Walk of Fame.
+Allen Harlow, John Hall, Lindsay Mitchell and Rocket Norton were present for the induction ceremony and they also included a framed picture of Ron Tabak.

+On October 21, 2023, Lindsay Mitchell, John Hall, Rocket Norton, Allen Harlow, Tad Goddard and Darcy Deutsch performed on stage for the first time ever together as Prism in support of Rocket Norton's F**K Cancer benefit concert, in aid of Norton's struggle with cancer.
+Other acts, such as Headpins, Chilliwack, Lee Aaron, Trooper, Powder Blues Band, H.U.N.N., Doug and the Slugs and Loverboy, also performed.

+Norton (real name Gary Wanstall) died in Vancouver on April 5, 2024, at the age of 73.

 Legacy

 Although Prism has had only moderate success as a band, their legacy is renowned for some of its former members who went on to have success in the music industry.
 Prism helped launch the careers of Bruce Fairbairn as an international record producer and Jim Vallance as a music industry wide songwriter.
-Fairbairn would go on to produce successful albums for international artists such as Loverboy, Bon Jovi, Aerosmith, AC/DC, Kiss and Yes.
-Vallance would team up with Bryan Adams to become Adams-Vallance, a successful song-writing team.
+Fairbairn went on to produce successful albums for international artists such as Loverboy, Bon Jovi, Aerosmith, AC/DC, Kiss and Yes.
+Vallance teamed up with Bryan Adams to become Adams-Vallance, a successful song-writing team.
 Vallance then continued that success as a music industry "song doctor" for many well known international recording artists.